ljrnbg/zfs-previous-versions-macos/README.md

 * **Largest file tested so far:** approximately 4.6 MB
 * **File types tested so far:** `.docx`, `.pdf`
 * **Filenames tested with:** spaces and German umlauts
+* **Distribution:** installation from a GitHub-downloaded `.workflow.zip` successfully tested

-Additional local-network and file-type testing is planned before v1.0.
+Additional local-network, file-type and large-file testing is planned before v1.0.

 ---